Introduction to Stochastic Variational Inference and Bayesian Neural Networks¶

-are applied to the special case of BNNs
+• to properly understand how the bayesian machine learning framework and Pyro are applied to the special case of BNNs.

 which we are then going to progressively hide/abstract away with